liamschwie/HBOMaxBypass/README.md

 # HBOMaxBypass

-A jailbreak tweak to bypass the forced upgrade screen in the HBO Max (Max) app on older iOS versions.
+A jailbreak tweak to bypass the forced upgrade screen in the HBO Max app on older iOS versions.

 ## How It Works